 Drees Farming Association is a family-owned and -operated agribusiness in Merrifield, ND, just south of Grand Forks.
-Our team includes Robert Drees (general manager), Rodney Drees (assistant general manager) and Lyle Drees (skilled operator) – and we aren’t just brothers, we’re fourth-generation farmers who have a reputation for progressive farming methods and a commitment to outstanding land stewardship.
+Our team includes Robert Drees (general manager) and Rodney Drees (assistant general manager).We’re fourth-generation farmers who have a reputation for progressive farming methods and a commitment to outstanding land stewardship.
 We took our knowledge of meticulous attention to detail practiced while raising certified seed potatoes and have applied it to the crops we currently produce – sugar beets, wheat, edible beans (small red, navy, black, and pinto), soy beans and corn across more than 4,000 acres.
 In the past, we also have produced barley and sunflowers.

-Drees Farming Association is currently working with American Crystal and General Mills on a Sustainability Project.
-We keep and provide meticulous records on all facets of our operation to determine our carbon footprint and our BTU’s per ton of beets delivered.
-2018 was the fiftth year of the project, so we are able to track our progress over time compared to other participants in the American Crystal group.
-The goal of General Mills is to show that they source their ingredients from operations that use sustainable agricultural practices and a continuous improvement process.
+Drees Farming Association worked with American Crystal and General Mills on a Sustainability Project.
+We had to keep and provide meticulous records on all facets of our operation to determine our carbon footprint and our BTU’s per ton of beets delivered.
+2020 was the seventh and final year of the project, so we were able to track our progress over time compared to other participants in the American Crystal group.
+The goal of General Mills was to show that they source their ingredients from operations that use sustainable agricultural practices and a continuous improvement process.

 Drees Farming Association prides itself on building long-term partnerships with landowners.
 Through open communication, on-time payments, shared values and a solid plan for the future, we have become a reliable and responsible partner that landowners can count on.
 We work hard, and we operate as efficiently as possible – which means that we’re not afraid to get our hands dirty.
 In fact, we use well-maintained older equipment and storage facilities that we repair and rebuild ourselves.
 We take advantage of technology when it is beneficial, but never at the expense of your land.